Connecticut Association of Athletic Directors

 Board of Control

-Section 1.
-Composition: The Board of Control shall be composed of all of the officers of the corporation, all of the League Representatives, at-large District Representatives, and Consultants.
+Section A. Composition - The Board of Control shall be composed of all of the officers of the corporation, all of the league representatives, at-large district representatives, and consultants.
 It shall have such powers as are usual to governing boards of corporations, all powers granted by the Articles of Incorporation and Bylaws, and may between meetings of the membership act for the membership unless specifically prohibited by vote of the membership.

-Section 3.
-Quorum: Fifty percent (50%) of the Board members shall constitute a quorum for the transaction of business.
+Section C. Quorum - Fifty percent (50%) of the Board members shall constitute a quorum for the transaction of business.

-Section 4.
-Acts of the Board: The act of a majority of the Board members present at a meeting at which a quorum is present at the time of the act shall be the act of the Board, unless the act of a greater number is required by law or by these Bylaws.
+Section D. Acts of the Board - The act of a majority of the Board members present at a meeting at which a quorum is present at the time of the act shall be the act of the Board, unless the act of a greater number is required by law or by these bylaws.

-Section 5.
-Powers of the Board: The business, affairs and property of the corporation shall be managed by the Board, which may exercise all powers and do all things which may be exercised or done by the corporation, subject to provisions of law, of the Articles of Incorporation, of these Bylaws, or vote of the membership to the contrary.
+Section E. Powers of the Board - The business, affairs and property of the corporation shall be managed by the Board, which may exercise all powers and do all things which may be exercised or done by the corporation, subject to provisions of law, of the Articles of incorporation, of these bylaws, or vote of the membership to the contrary.

-Section 6.
-Prohibition of Multiple Offices: No Board member shall hold more than one elected office in CAAD during a fiscal year.
+Section F. Prohibition of Multiple Offices - No Board member shall hold more than one elected office in CAAD during a fiscal year.

-Section 7.
-Change of Position: In the event that a Board member undergoes a positional change in his/her school system, such person shall have the option to continue as a Board member for the balance of the school year or to resign from the position.
+Section G. Change of Position - In the event that a Board member undergoes a positional change in his/her school system, such person shall have the option to continue as a Board member for the balance of the school year or to resign from the position.

-Section 8.
-Resignation of a Board member: The written resignation of a Board member shall be effective immediately upon its receipt by the Secretary of the Corporation.
+Section H. Resignation of a Board Member - The written resignation of a Board member shall be effective immediately upon its receipt by the Secretary of the Corporation.

-Section 9.
-Vacancies: Any member of the Board of Control who shall have died, resigned or been removed from office shall be replaced according to the process established in these by-laws for the office or position concerned.
+Section I. Vacancies - Any member of the Board of Control who shall have died, resigned or been removed from office shall be replaced by presidential appointment.
 Any Board member so selected shall serve out the remainder of the term of such vacancy, and may thereafter be selected to full terms as provided.

-Section 10.
-Vote required for Action: The act of the majority of the Board members present at a meeting at which a quorum is present at the time of the act shall be the act of the Board of Control unless the act of a greater number is required by these Bylaws.
+Section J. Vote Required for Action - The act of the majority of the Board members present at a meeting at which a quorum is present at the time of the act shall be the act of the Board of Control unless the act of a greater number is required by these bylaws.

-Section 11.
-Action without Meeting: If all the Board members severally or collectively consent in writing to any action taken or to be taken by the Corporation, the action shall be as valid as though it had been authorized at a meeting of the Board of Control and such written consent or consents shall be filed in the corporate minute book.
+Section K. Action Without Meeting - If all the Board members severally or collectively consent in writing to any action taken or to be taken by the Corporation, the action shall be as valid as though it had been authorized at a meeting of the Board of Control and such written consent or consents shall be filed in the corporate minute book.

-Section 12.
-Annual Meeting: The Annual Meeting of the membership shall be held in the month of May of each year in a place and at such date and time as the President shall designate.
+Section L. Annual Meeting - The Annual Meeting of the membership shall be held in the month of May of each year in a place and at such date and time as the President shall designate.
 At such meeting, the membership shall elect the designated officers of the Corporation and shall transact such other business relating to the affairs of the Corporation as may properly come before the meeting.

-Section 13.
-Regular and Special Meetings: Regular meetings of the Board of Control shall be held at such times as the Board of Control shall from time to time determine.
-Special meetings of the Board of Control may be called at any time by the President, and shall be called by the President upon written request of any three Board members.
+Section M. Regular and Special Meetings - Regular meetings of the Board of Control shall be held at such times as the Board of Control shall from time to time determine.
+Special meetings of the Board of Control may be called at any time by the President, and shall be called by the president upon written request of any three Board members.
 Meetings will be held in places to be determined upon not less than five (5) days notice given by mail, telephone or other electronic communication device.
-Fifty percent (50%) of the Board members shall constitute a quorum at all meetings of the Board.
+Fifty percent (50%) of the Board members shall constitute a quorum at all meetings of the Board

-Section 14.
-League Representatives: Each league (conference that competes in the fall, winter & spring seasons) shall select from among its athletic directors a representative for the Board of Control.
-It is recommended that this league representative serve for a term of three years (for consistency).
+Section N. League Representatives - Each league (conference that competes in the fall, winter and spring seasons) shall select from among its athletic directors a representative for the Board of Control.
+It is recommended that this league representative serve for a term of three (3) years (for consistency), but no more than six (6) years.
 If a league representative is unable to attend a board of control meeting the league is responsible for sending an alternate.
 League representatives may not serve as officers, consultants, or at-large district representatives concurrently.

-Section 15.
-At-Large District Representatives: Four at-large district representatives will be chosen (one from each state district) by a nominating committee chaired by the immediate past president.
-The term of office of at-large district representative shall be four years.
+Section O. At-large District Representatives - Four (4) at-large district representatives will be chosen (one from each state district) by a nominating committee chaired by the immediate past president.
+The term of office of at-large district representative shall be four (4) years.
 The at-large district representatives may not serve as league representatives, officers, or consultants concurrently.

 ARTICLE V